ChunYoung0518/nestjs/README.md

 # For quickly creating a CRUD controller with the validation built-in, you may use the CLI's CRUD generator:
 $ nest g resource [name]

 # To create a controller using the CLI, simply execute the
 $ nest g controller cats

-#To create a new resource, simply run the following command in the root directory of your project:
+# To create a new resource, simply run the following command in the root directory of your project:
 $ nest g resource users

+# To create a service using the CLI, simply execute the command:
+$ nest g service cats